markcerqueira/chuckpad-social/README.md

 ### Contribute
 Improvements are appreciated and always welcome!
-If you'd like to work on features on the roadmap, feel free to view our [project task page on Asana][5] (you'll need to log into your Asana account).
+If you'd like to work on features on the roadmap, feel free to view our [project task page on Asana][5].
+You'll need to log into your Asana account.

 ### README TODOs
 * Set environmental variable RACK_COOKIE_SECRET on Heroku